satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 * New render engine provides optimized memory usage and faster initialization times.
 * Added Catalyst support for In-Situ visualizations.
-* Added support for all ParaView's playback modes when using time series datasets.
+* Added support for all Visocyte's playback modes when using time series datasets.
 * Added support for interactive changes of scalar values/properties.
 * Added support to render volume combined geometry in cluster mode.
 * Added support for datasets with signed types sint8 and sint16.